 Stir often, for about 5 minutes.
 Remove from heat.
 Put the cooked noodles on a serving platter.
 Pour the chicken on top.
 Garnish with the crispy noodles.
 Serve hot.

 Many of the Kosher dishes were equal to some of the best places I have dined at.
 The cooks were all Chinese, and experts at what they prepared.
 I have had this recipe for Kosher Chicken Chow Mein for decades and never made it until recently and it was just as delicious as I remember having it all those years ago.
 This dish can be served over rice or cooked Chinese noodles.
 Check with your Kosher market for the noodles or the rice.
-Don’t forget the crispy ones that can be sprinkled on top of the dish or used in your favorite soups.
+Don’t forget the crispy ones, that can be sprinkled on top of the dish or used in our favorite soups.